CBorreda/Arabidopsis_TE_Atlas/docs/index.md

-# The Arabidopsis TE wiki
+# The Arabidopsis TE atlas

-This wiki contains a summarized version from the datasets produced in by *Borreda et al.*, and it is intended to be a straightforward way for the Arabidopsis TE community to access the cDNA and protein sequences of Arabidopsis transposable elements.
-An early version of this work [can be found in bioRxiv](https://www.biorxiv.org/content/10.1101/2024.04.02.587720v1), while the complete and most updated article is in revision.
+This page provides straightforward access to annotated TE-encoded genes and proteins, their cistrome, transcriptional networks, and predicted interactome in Arabidopsis.

+If you use this page, please cite [Borreda et al 2024](https://www.biorxiv.org/content/10.1101/2024.04.02.587720v1).

 ## Table of contents

-- [Elements](elements/index.md) - List of annotated TE elements, their isoforms, cDNAs and main encoded proteins.
-Information about the presence of TFBS within the TE, expression level at different tissues, and whether the TEs are translated is also included.
+- [TE annotations](elements/index.md) - List of annotated TEs, including their transcirpt isoforms, CDS, and main encoded proteins.
+Information about the presence of TFBS within the TE, expression level at different tissues, and whether the TEs are engaged in translation and detected by LC-MS proteomics is also included
-- [Coexpression network](coexpression/index.md) - A coexpression network performed using over 400 transcriptomes.
+- [Coexpression network](coexpression/index.md) - Coexpression network of TEs and genes based on over 400 arabidopsis wild-type transcriptomes
-- [Structural similarities](struct_sim/index.md) - UMAP of structural similarities of TE proteins and cellular genes.
+- [Structural similarities](struct_sim/index.md) - UMAP of structural similarities of TE-encoded proteins and cellular proteins
-- [Interaction potential](interacts/index.md) - Interaction network based on AlphaFold2 iPTM metric between TE proteins and cellular proteins.
+- [TE-host interactome](interacts/index.md) - Predicted TE-host protein-protein interactome network